102nd Rescue Squadron: 1st Aero Company

 The 102nd traces its official lineage back to the 1st Aero Company, authorized by the governor of New York in October 1915 and organized in November by 1st Lieutenant Raynal Bolling as a detachment of the 1st Battalion Signal Corps, New York National Guard, for aviation training at Mineola on Long Island.
 The 1st Aero Company was provisionally recognized by the federal government in June 1916 and called to active duty between 13 July 1916, and 15 November 1916, to continue training with the purpose of joining the 1st Aero Squadron, a Regular Army unit deployed to Mexico with the Punitive Expedition.
 The 1st Aero Company, however, never left Long Island and was disbanded on 23 May 1917, shortly after the United States entered World War I, when the Army decided not to use National Guard aviation units in the war effort.
-Its history and lineage were bestowed on the 102nd Observation Squadron.
+It was later consolidated with the 102nd Aerospace Rescue and Recovery Squadron.

 102nd Aero Squadron

 102nd Aero Squadron, Second Air Instructional Center, Tours Aerodrome, France in November 1917.
+(Note: There appear to be Nieuport 28 trainers in the background.)

 The Air Service 102nd Aero Squadron was organized at Kelly Field, Texas, on 23 August 1917.
 The men engaged in construction activities, drilling, digging ditches, making roads, and putting up tents for recruits arriving at the field.
 When athletics were started at the camp, the 102nd organized a baseball team which was runners-up for the championship at the field.
 Once basic indoctrination training was completed, the 102nd was ordered for overseas duty, being ordered to report to the Aviation Concentration Center, Garden City, Long Island.
 It arrived at Mineola Field on 3 November 1917 where it was prepared and equipped for overseas duty.
 On 23 November, the squadron, along with the 103d, 104th, and 105th Aero Squadrons were ordered to report to the port of embarkation, Hoboken, New Jersey, for boarding on the former White Star Liner RMS Baltic for transport.
 After an uneventful Atlantic crossing, it arrived at Liverpool, England, on 8 December 1917.

-After a few days at a Rest Camp near Winchester, England, the squadron moved to Le Havre, France, and then traveled by train to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on January 18, 1918.
+After a few days at a Rest Camp near Winchester, England, the squadron moved to Le Havre, France, and then traveled by train to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on 18 January 1918.
 At St. Maixent, the 102nd was used as a station squadron, as well as being trained in hiking, fatigue duty, and guard duty.
-On March 1, the squadron was ordered to report to the Second Aviation Instructional Center at Tours Aerodrome, in central France.
+On 1 March, the squadron was ordered to report to the Second Aviation Instructional Center at Tours Aerodrome, in central France.
 The men were assigned to nearly every department in the field, from the machine shops working on aircraft to the transportation department where the men drove trucks and all manner of vehicles.
 The squadron remained at Tours until after the Armistice with Germany in November 1918, then returned to the United States in April 1919.
 It arrived at Mitchel Field, New York, where the squadron members were demobilized and returned to civilian life.